Govind Narain: Career

-He was selected as a member of the Indian Civil Service in 1939 and was Home Secretary of India and Defence Secretary of India before retirement.
+He was selected as a member of the Indian Civil Service in 1939 and served as District Collector of Farrukhabad and Aligarh.

+Ministry of Defence

+He served as 11th Defence Secretary of India (1973 to 1975) and also as Secretary to the Government of India in Department of Defence Production (DDP) from 1968 to 1970.

+Ministry of Home Affairs

 As Home Secretary, he played a crucial role during the Indo-Pakistani War of 1971.
 He then became Defence Secretary, a post he occupied between 1973 and 1975.
 He was also chief secretary of Uttar Pradesh, and was deputised to build relations between India and Nepal in 1951 as Adviser to the King of Nepal.

+Ministry of Health

+He served as Secretary to the Government of India in Ministry of Health and Family Welfare from 1966 to 1968.

+Others

+After retirement, he was affiliated with the Public Interest Legal Support and Research Trust, Shankara Vidya Kendra, Federation of Indo-German Society in India, and an NGO, Common Cause.

 Political career

 He was named Governor of Karnataka and held the post between 1977 and 1983.
 He was awarded the Padma Vibhushan in 2009.